Hands-On Media Ministry in A Mobile World

-The next course begins May 2020.
-Register is currently closed.
+The next course begins October 29, 2019.
+Register here.
 Email Carissa Sheehan with questions.

 Mobile is a tsunami, learn how to ride the wave!
 If you go to the largest city or the darkest jungle, the people you meet are likely to have a mobile phone.
 Most of us have anxiety when separated from our mobile devices.
 The fear of not having your phone now has an official classification - nomophobia (no mobile phobia)!
 Mobile’s ubiquity and growing capabilities offer an amazing ministry opportunity!
 Mobile represents the most important technology available for kingdom advancement today for individuals and organizations alike.
 Mobile trend expert Tomi Ahonen recently stated "it's time to double your efforts using mobile."
 If you are just getting started (or don't know where to start), this course is perfect for you.

 Whether a feature phone or a smartphone, the majority of web use now happens on mobile phone screens.
 Too few Christians and ministries leverage the opportunities that this device provides their outreach.
 Hundreds of millions of unreached people have access to the digital world for the first time.
 What will they find?
 As followers of Christ we have the chance to offer the hope and freedom found in Christ.
 We define mobile ministry as the use of mobile technology to fulfill the Great Commission and the Great Commandment.
 By the way, for us mobile technology is mobile phones (feature phones and smartphones) and the tablets.

 - Field worker and want to see your ministry accelerated through the use of mobile phones and new media.

 - Great Commission Christian living in an unreached area.

 - Missions media practitioner and want to sharpen your skills, get inspired by new ideas, make new connections, find collaborative opportunities and mentoring.